Darius Cooper: Professional career

 After going unselected in the 2025 NFL draft, Cooper signed with the Philadelphia Eagles as an undrafted free agent.
 In his first preseason game with the team, he posted a team-leading six catches for 82 yards and a touchdown.
 Cooper subsequently made the team's 53-man roster to begin the season.
 On September 24, 2025, Cooper was placed on injured reserve due to a shoulder injury.
-On October 25th, 2025, Cooper was activated from injured reserve.
+On October 25, 2025, Cooper was activated from injured reserve.

+Cooper caught his first career touchdown pass against the Tennessee Titans in Week 2 of the 2026 season in a 24–20 victory; he recorded the TD on the game-winning drive with nine seconds left in the fourth quarter.
+It was the Eagles’ first road win against the Titans since 1991.